 In order to be able to formulate our next main result, we need to fix some notation.

-\begin{Def} Let $Q_j$ be an admissible parabolic sub-group of $G$, with canonical normal sub-group $P_j \,$, $g \in G(\BA_f)$, and $K$ an open compact sub-group of $G (\BA_f)$.
-Let $Q$ be a parabolic sub-group of $G$ containing $P_j \,$, and such that $Q_j \cap Q$ remains parabolic. \ \end{Def}
+\begin{Def} Let $Q_j$ be an admissible parabolic subgroup of $G$, with canonical normal subgroup $P_j \,$, $g \in G(\BA_f)$, and $K$ an open compact subgroup of $G (\BA_f)$.
+Let $Q$ be a parabolic subgroup of $G$ containing $P_j \,$, and such that $Q_j \cap Q$ remains parabolic. \ \end{Def}

 Note that $( G(\BQ) \cap gKg^{-1} )_{Q_j,Q}'$ contains the neutral element of $G(\BQ)$ and is stable under both multiplication by $Q(\BQ) \cap gKg^{-1}$ from the right, and multiplication by $Q_j(\BQ) \cap gKg^{-1}$ from the left.